This film has not been scored.

 Although there was a wait of over an hour once I took my seat in the theatre and got chatting to a very nice couple sitting behind me, the wait was well worth it as JJ.
 Abrams and the full cast of the movie came in to introduce the film.

-Simon Pegg who plays Scotty in the movie came in dressed in a kilt and took the mike to give a speech to his fellow Brits on how honoured he was to be in the movie.
+Simon Pegg who plays Scotty in the movie came dressed in a kilt, honouring the Scottish heritage of his character Scotty, and took to the mike and gave a speech to his fellow Brits on how honoured he was to be in the movie.

 As for the film itself, WOW, what a film, action from start to finish, this is what so many other Star Trek movies have lacked in the past but this film piles on the action right from the word go.